OK

 • Contribute to heat stability

-A combination of two high molecular weight grades gives a good balance of properties, for greenhouse film, which is the main low density polyethylene (LDPE) film use of HALS.
+A combination of two high molecular weight grades gives a good balance of properties for greenhouse film.
+Low density polyethylene (LDPE) film is mainly used in HALS.

 Synergists with HALS

-In conjunction with other light stabilizers, HALS can exhibit synergistic effects, which are being actively explored.
-For example, some cyanoacrylate-based UV absorbers offer particular benefits (such as in acrylonitrile butadiene styrene (ABS) and polyamide (PA) and as individual components in rigid or plasticized PVC, polyurethane foams and styrene butadiene (SB) rubber).
+In conjunction with other light stabilizers, HALS can exhibit synergistic effects.
+These are being actively explored.
+For example, some cyanoacrylate-based UV absorbers offer particular benefits in:

-• ISO 4892 - Methods of Exposure to Laboratory Light Sources – is a four-part standard covering different light sources.
+• ISO 4892 — It determines the methods of exposure to laboratory light sources.
+It is a four-part standard covering different light sources.

 • Part 1: General guidance